-Now the summer’s here you’ll hopefully be out in the garden carrying out general maintenance and keeping your lawn in check.
-There’s obviously going to be some emphasis on the use of electricity to power some of the things you’ll be using.
-This also means there’ll be certain safety issues you want to take into consideration when you’re outside.
-We’re going to be going over electrical safety with you today, so forewarned is indeed forearmed!
+Now the summer’s eventually here, you’ll hopefully be out in the garden carrying out general maintenance work and also keeping your lawn in check.
+There’s obviously going to be some emphasis on the use of electricity to power some of the things you’ll be doing.
+This also means there’ll be certain safety issues you need to take into consideration when you’re outside.
+Our electricians in Edinburgh have some top tips to ensure your electrical safety is paramount.

 Electrical safety is important indoors as well as outdoors